-As concerns regarding the Coronavirus (Covid-19) increase in Savannah, throughout the U.S. and the world, Congregation Mickve Israel has decided to close our Museum and Gift Shop effective immediately through April 15th.
-Please check back for updates.
+As concerns regarding the Coronavirus (Covid-19) increase in Savannah, throughout the U.S. and the world, Congregation Mickve Israel has decided to close our Museum and Gift Shop until further notice.
+Please check back for our upcoming Virtual Tour and for information on re-opening.
 We appreciate your understanding and collective efforts to keep all communities safe.

 Take a Step Back into Georgia’s History with a Tour of Congregation Mickve Israel

 With our congregation being the third oldest Jewish congregation in America and being the first synagogue built in Georgia, Congregation Mickve Israel has a rich and unique history.
 Your guided tour of the synagogue will begin in our magnificent sanctuary where an experienced, enthusiastic docent will take you on your journey into Mickve Israel’s unique past.
 In our award-winning Lawrence & Nancy Gutstein Museum, you will find artifacts, documents, and other historical items that tell Congregation Mickve Israel’s fascinating story.
 There are items going back to the founding of Savannah and Congregation Mickve Israel in 1733, the American Revolution, the Civil War, the founding of the Girl Scouts of America as well as congratulatory letters from many presidents (including George Washington) and a 15th Century Torah (the first five books of the Bible), the oldest Torah in North America.